remix-run/remix/docs/tutorials/blog.md

 That's it.
 Remix (and the browser) will take care of the rest.
 Click the submit button and watch the sidebar that lists our posts update automatically.

 In HTML an input's `name` attribute is sent over the network and available by the same name on the request's `formData`.
 Oh, and don't forget, the `request` and `formData` objects are both straight out of the web specification.
-So if you want to learn more about either of them, head over to MDN! [mdn.io/Request][mdn-io-request] [mdn.io/Request.formData][mdn-io-request-form-data].
+So if you want to learn more about either of them, head over to MDN!
+[Request][mdn-request] [Request.formData][mdn-request-form-data].

 TypeScript is mad again, let's add some types.